Pittsburgh crime family: Bazzano against the Volpe brothers

 After the murder of Siragusa, the family came under the control of John Bazzano.
-The new boss Bazzano had immigrated to the United States from Calabria in the 1890s and built a bootlegging empire selling yeast and sugar to home breweries and thereby allowing them to manufacture illegal beer.
-Bazzano was a protégé of early Pittsburgh mobster Nicola Gentile and learned to keep a low profile.
+Bazzano had immigrated to the United States from Calabria in the 1890s and built a bootlegging empire selling yeast and sugar to home breweries, which allowed them to manufacture illegal beer.
+He was a protégé of early Pittsburgh mobster Nicola Gentile and learned to keep a low profile.
 He owned a coffee shop in the Middle Hill and a mansion in Mt.
-Lebanon a neighborhood outside of Pittsburgh.
+Lebanon, a neighborhood outside of Pittsburgh.
 Bazzano formed an alliance with the eight Volpe brothers, the leaders of the "Neapolitan faction" who controlled illegal rackets throughout the Turtle Creek Valley and Wilmerding.

 Bazzano became aggravated when the Volpe brothers began expanding into East Liberty and the North Side.
-On July 29, 1932, Bazzano sent a hit team to murder the Volpe brothers, the hit team murdered three of the Volpe brothers.
-Two of the surviving Volpe brothers went to the "Commission" in New York, and it was decided Bazzano would be held responsible for his unsanctioned hit.
+On July 29, 1932, he sent a hit team to murder the brothers; the team murdered three of them.
+Two of the surviving brothers went to the "Commission" in New York, and it was decided Bazzano would be held responsible for his unsanctioned hit.
 On August 8, 1932, Bazzano's body was found in Red Hook, Brooklyn.
 He had been stabbed and strangled to death.

-Vincenzo Capizzi became the new boss after Bazzano's murder, but he eventually resigned in 1937, and was replaced by Frank Amato.
-Amato began expanding his influence over the gambling rackets in and around Allegheny County, and formed a strong alliance with the Genovese family in New York City, who represented Pittsburgh at meetings of the eastern Commission.
-Amato ruled until 1956, when he became ill of a kidney ailment and resigned becoming underboss.
+Vincenzo Capizzi became the new Pittsburgh boss, but he eventually resigned in 1937 and was replaced by Frank Amato.
+Amato began expanding his influence over the gambling rackets in and around Allegheny County, and formed a strong alliance with the Genovese crime family in New York City, who represented Pittsburgh at meetings of the Commission.
+Amato ruled until 1956, when he fell ill from a kidney ailment and stepped down to become underboss.